- Tough yet lightweight 7046 series Kinesium tubeset with tapered machined headtube.

 Detailed by Mike Hall.

-Mike was more than just a team rider for Kinesis UK.
+The late Mike Hall was more than just a team rider for Kinesis UK.
 They supported his bike adventures and journeys all over the globe.
 This collaboration helped them to improve the Kinesis adventure range with his insight and feedback.

-Last Autumn, following Mike’s return from the Transcontinental Race, he dropped into the Kinesis UK office and chanced upon a very early prototype of what would become Tripster AT.
+Following Mike’s return from his final Transcontinental Race, he dropped into the Kinesis UK office and chanced upon a very early prototype of what would become Tripster AT.
 The plan for this frame was to add a value packed adventure bike to the Tripster range.
 The key to this was “All Year, All Terrain, All Fun.”

 Mike got very excited when he saw the first sample and helped Kinesis make a few tweaks, such as the third bottle cage mount on the down tube to give increased bottle access even with a frame bag.
 Another key point Mike made was a flattened edge on the top tube to stabilise a filled frame bag.